pdfix/pdfix_sdk_example_java/resources/README.md

-Resources required to run samples
+resources required to run samples

-test.pdf - input file
-config.json - config file
-watermark.png - image for placing the watermark on the page tessdata - copy tesseract data folder here test.pfx - test certificate for digital signature
+/test.pdf - sample PDF to process
+/watermark.png - image used for watermark
+/test.pfx - sample digital signature
+/tessdata/ - folder for Tesseract OCR data (not present in the repository please copy from Tesserct official web site)